Widely Reused CoCs

 Geek Feminism (see also)

-A purposeful CoC for prioritizing diversity, with various guides and reviews of CoCs as well.
+A purposeful CoC for prioritizing diversity, with various guides and reviews of CoCs as well; credited to ‘created by the Ada Initiative and other volunteers.’

 Suggest additions on GitHub